bodiem13/Relo/README.txt

 MODEL DIRECTORY

-The 'model' directory contains code relating to the clustering pipeline and the generation and testing of the clustering models.
+The 'model' directory contains code related to the clustering pipeline and the testing and generation of the clustering models.

+'Clustering_Model_Testing.ipynb' contains the initial code that was used to test a wide variety of different clustering methods on a subset of our final processed data.

-In this directory, the 'Clustering_Pipeline.ipynb' file contains the complete code for the clustering pipeline.
+the 'Clustering_Pipeline.ipynb' file contains the primary code for the clustering pipeline.

 Please refer to Diagram_4 below for more information about the structure of the 'model' directory.